lukelowry/lukelowry.github.io/_resources/resources-1.md

 This filter meets the admissibility criterion of a scaling kernel \eqref{eq:scaling-admiss} which is used in the SGWT \cite{sgwt-hammond}.

-The voltage magnitude (scalar potential) must take this form (blue trace in Fig. \ref{fig:filters} and Fig. \ref{fig:log-filters}).
-This low-pass filter will be used to study the distribution of voltage magnitude in large systems.

 High-Pass Spectral Graph Filters
 ------